 All actions of the users are traced and written on log files.
-To store these data, we defined a set of specialized XML tags.
-Pre-processing of data allows us to construct viewing data by grouping chronologically the actions of the users and the videos viewed.
-Than, we proceed with the clustering.
+To store these data, we define a set of specialized XML tags.
+Pre-processing of data allows us to construct viewings by grouping chronologically the actions of the users and the videos viewed.
+Then, we proceed with the clustering.

-To obtain relevant data we have developed a search engine allowing viewing of advertising clips for movies.
+To obtain relevant data we developed a search engine allowing viewing of advertising clips for movies.
 This tool offers basic searches (based on director, actors, date of release, etc.) and allows the user to view the clips that the search returns.
 Ten viewers were invited to perform searches using this tool and a questionnaire was attached in order to guide them and thus collect diverse and interesting data.
-The role of the questionnaire was to suggest viewing the clips as completely as possible.
-Typical questions included were : "from which movie was this image extracted ?", "which is the best advertising ?", "which are the action movies that occur on this list ?", etc.
+The role of the questionnaire was to propose different situations to the users and to stimulate them to view the clips as completely as possible.
+Typical questions included were: "from which movie was this image extracted?", "which is the best advertising?", "which are the action movies that occur on this list?", etc.